abhibenne/Compilers/README.md

 # Compilers
 Sample LEX and YACC codes.

-note:Codes are named as per the numbers given below in the corresponding folder
+note:Codes are named as per the numbers given below in the corresponding folder.

 ## LEX Problems
 1. LEX program to do the following.
 Given an input English sentence,